 Singapore has recently become a canvas for local and international street artists, bringing art out of the museums and galleries and in to the street for everyone to enjoy.
 We stumbled across the artworks in Haji Lane but had no idea about the other hubs.

-So you don’t make our mistake, or spend hours looking for art in all the wrong places, PARKROYAL Hotels has put together a list some of the must-visit areas for street art fans.
+So you don’t make our mistake, or spend hours looking for art in all the wrong places, here are some of the must-visit areas for Singapore street art fans.

 1. Haji Lane

 Haji Lane in Little Arabia is an effortlessly cool district home to quirky shophouses, busy local eateries, and a multitude of murals – each one a spectacular work of art.
 Haji Lane is a corner of the city which remains untouched by extensive modernisation.
 Whilst here, enjoy browsing independent fashion boutiques like Mondays Off and Shop Wonderland.
 Also – if morning coffees are your thing, make sure to try a delicious brew from nearby I am… Café or CAD café.

 Due to its prime position near the Singapore Art Museum, this narrow street presents a few traffic challenges for street art fans, but it’s well worth the visit.
 Located in the arts and heritage district of Bras Basah, Queen Street features bizarre one-eyed monsters, tigers and dragons illustrated across its bleak industrial walls.
 Local residents have probably seen its eclectic adornments at least a thousand times, but they never stay the same for long.